tsung-ju/parallax-background-image/README.md

 ### Setup

-Wrap all your site content inside a wrapper element with fixed position and 100% width/height.
+Wrap all your site content inside a `<parallax-viewport>` with fixed position and 100% width/height.

-NOTE: Don't use `<body>` as the wrapper.

 For example,